ArgonDesign/alogic/doc/ports.md

 ### Direct port access

-It is possible to access input signals directly, by referencing the name of a port on its own, but this method does not take notice of flow control signal.
+It is possible to access input signals directly, by referencing the name of a port on its own, but this method does not take notice of flow control signals.
 It is usually reasonable to use direct port access only for ports without flow control.